Air Quality

 Above 10 Very High Avoid strenuous activities outdoors.
 Children and the elderly should also avoid outdoor physical exertion.
 Avoid strenuous activities outdoors.
 Children and the elderly should also avoid outdoor physical exertion.

 *People with heart or breathing problems are at greater risk.
-Follow your doctor's advice about exercising and managing your condition.
+Follow your doctor or health care provider’s advice about exercising and managing your condition.

 To monitor the day-to-day AQHI for Waterloo Region, visit Kitchener Air Quality Health Index.

-For custom AQHI notifications to your phone, download the mobile app from Environment and Climate Change Canada, WeatherCAN - Canada.ca
+For custom AQHI notifications to your smartphone, download the free mobile app from Environment and Climate Change Canada, WeatherCAN - Canada.ca

 Air Quality Advisories